ALL YOU NEED TO KNOW BEFORE BUYING YOUR AR-15 RIFLE

 Stoner’s prototype AR-10 was up for consideration to replace the old, heavy, and capacity-deficient M1 Garand as the military’s rifle of choice..

 The AR-10 didn’t hold up.

-That decrease in weight came at the expense of the rifle’s ability to stand up to the demands of the test, which burst both the barrel and any hopes the AR-10 had of winning the hearts or the dollars of the United States Military.
+That decrease in weight came at the expense of the rifle’s ability to stand up to the demands of the tests, bursting both the barrel and any hopes the AR-10 had of winning the hearts and dollars of the U.S. Military.

-The fact that the platform had a MIL SPEC designation meant all companies had to do to ensure their parts could all be interchangeable and useable for any AR-15 was follow the specifications set forth by the military.
-The rest, as they say, is history.
+The fact that the platform had a MIL SPEC designation meant all companies had to do to ensure their parts could all be interchangeable was follow the specifications set forth by the military.
+The rest is history.